Peru judge postpones decision on jailing Keiko Fujimori | AFP - This kiji is

 Fujimori, leader of the opposition Popular Force party, left the courthouse smiling and waving to photographers beside her husband, Mark Vito.

+"Prison is for the guilty, not for the accused," she told a press conference Sunday night.

+"How do they expect us to defend ourselves if we still do not know what we are accused of?"
+Fujimori added.

-The judge rejected her lawyer's demand that he recuse himself so the case could be transferred to another court.
+The judge, however, rejected her lawyer's demand that he recuse himself so the case could be transferred to another court.

 He is the same judge that earlier this month allowed Lopez's request to hold Fujimori in preventive detention for 10 days.